Starring: Amy Adams, Jake Gyllenhaal, Michael Shannon, Aaron Taylor-Johnson, Isla Fisher, Armie Hammer, Laura Linney, Jena Malone, Michael Sheen

 Anne Sutton: That is different.
 Bass is your equal.

-Anne Sutton: Why do you always think the worst of me?
-That is not what I meant.
-What I meant is that you are very strong-willed, and Edward, as sweet as he is, he’s too weak for you.
+Anne Sutton: What I meant is that you are very strong-willed, and Edward, as sweet as he is, he’s too weak for you.

 Susan Morrow: Weak is not a word that I would use to describe Edward.
 Sensitive is a word that I would use, which isn’t a word I would use to describe anyone else in this family, except maybe Cooper.